 Those who were lucky enough to secure and could afford tickets to the Nissan Stadium in Yokohama were on the edge of their seats the entire time.
 The atmosphere was palpable as the noise from the 72 327 crowd cheered on their favourite teams and players.
 Noises and shouts erupted all around, emotions flowed, electrifying one until their arm hairs stood on end, as tackles were made, as tries were scored and conversions followed.

 “The atmosphere in the Nissan Stadium will be hard to beat and this is an experience that will live with me for the rest of my life," one spectator said.

-For eighty minutes millions of people around the globe sat glued to their TVs, computers and radios with bated breath as they watched the South African Springboks take on England.
-Eighty minutes later the world took another breath as the Springboks emerged as the victors, having beaten England 32 points to 12 – giving South Africa the right to claim their title as the nation who won the World Cup three times.
+For eighty minutes, millions of people around the globe sat glued to their TVs, computers and radios with bated breath as they watched the South African Springboks take on England.
+Eighty minutes later the world took another breath as the Springboks emerged as the victors, having beaten England 32 points to 12 – giving South Africa the right to claim their title as the nation that won the World Cup three times.

-Some may say that the main reasons that the Springboks emerged as the greatest rugby team on earth that year was due to determination, training, hard-work, focus and diligence.
+Some may say that the main reasons that the Springboks emerged as the greatest rugby team on earth that year was due to determination, training, hard work, focus and diligence.
 Although this is true, there is one other aspect that helped the Springboks secure the Web Ellis Cup trophy.
 A silent partner if you will, but a partner that had just as much an important impact as the physical determination and hard work from the team.
-This partner’s name was Dell EMC.
+This partner's name was Dell EMC.